 Account Request Process

-The MIT Supercloud is intended to support research collaboration between MIT Lincoln Laboratory and students, faculty and researchers at MIT and other academic institutions.
+The MIT SuperCloud is intended to support research and collaboration between MIT Lincoln Laboratory and students, faculty and researchers at MIT and other academic institutions.
+It is our practice to allow access from within the United States.
 The account request, approval, and creation process is:

 If you have any issues or questions regarding the generation of ssh keys, please contact the team at email@example.com.
 To access the system you will need ssh keys.
 For additional security you can create a passphrase when you generate your key, which you must enter every time you log in.
 Since you set this yourself on your own computer, we cannot help you reset it if you forget it.
 If you can't remember your passphrase you'll have to generate a new key and re-add it using the Web Portal.

-If you cannot generate ssh keys on your system, let us know in your account request email and we can help you.
+If you cannot generate ssh keys on your system, let us know and we can help you.